 Lesser known Canadian Christmas traditions

 - Mummering or Janneying (Newfoundland and Labrador) – This is the practice of visiting several homes while in disguise.
 Groups of friends and family will dress up, wear masks and go to a neighbour’s house where they will be poked and prodded and asked questions.
-Mummers usually change the sound of their voices to make it harder for hosts to guess who they are.
-When a mummer’s identity is found out, the host would offer them food and drink.
-Probably because of the security risk that the activity poses, this custom has been banned in some areas of the province but there are still some regions that practice it.
+Mummers usually mask the sound of their voices to make it harder for hosts to guess who they are.
+When a mummer’s identity is found out, the host offers them food and drink.
+Today, this custom has been banned in some areas of the province (probably because of the security risk that the activity poses) but there are still some regions that practice it.
 St. John’s holds the Mummers Festival and Mummers Parade annually.

 - Belsnickeling (Nova Scotia) – Similar to the Newfoundland tradition, adult revelers went Belsnickeling by dressing up (some in Santa costumes), visiting their neighbours, having a few drinks and challenging their friends to guess their identities (they usually wear something over their heads).
 This fun activity with German roots is now a dying tradition.
 Only a few Nova Scotians know about it.

 - Taffy Pull (Northern Canada) – This is a French Canadian tradition dating back to the 19th century.
 On November 25th, St. Catherine’s day (patron saint of students and unmarried women), households make taffy and share it with everyone.
 The taffy party also serves as an opportunity for single women to meet and mingle with single men during the holidays.
 While the tradition of making taffy has been kept alive by many French Canadian communities, the taffy pull as a “speed dating” event has all but faded.